 In part because he is a former solicitor, Nick is instructed in a range of professional regulatory matters on behalf of solicitors.
 He carries out a lot of work around legal aid contracting.
 He appears regularly before the Contract Review Body of the Legal Aid Agency and other legal aid contractual bodies.
 He has acted in a number of judicial reviews, including of legal aid tendering decisions.
 Nick has also appeared before the Solicitors Disciplinary Tribunal and before the Disciplinary Committee of the Law Society of Jersey.

-Nick accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Nick is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.
 Nick is qualified to carry out direct access work and will do so in an appropriate case.

 Nick is committed to protecting and respecting your privacy.
 In order to provide legal services to his clients, including advice and representation services, Nick needs to collect and hold personal data.
 This includes his client’s personal data and the personal data of others who feature in the matter upon which he is instructed.
 To read Nick’s privacy notice in full, please see here.